andrewglassett/hawkinsdesign/content/work/chat_interface/index.md

 ---
-title: Remote Teams, Startups & Chat Interfaces
+title: Startups & Chat Interfaces, Now Remote!
-date: "2020-01-10T22:12:03.284Z"
+date: "2020-03-10T22:12:03.284Z"
-description: What happens when you work remotely for a startup on a new idea.
+description: Setting up a remote workflow can be challenging, but also very efficient.
+featuredImage: './featured-image.png'
 ---

-## The Stage
+##The Stage
 I was asked to consult on a startup whose goal it was to create a platform for advice.
 The assumption was that there are a lot of up-and-coming entrepreneurs who were willing to pay for advice from established entrepreneurs (advisors), and that these advisors would be happy to share information for a price.

-The team was small, it included the Product Owner,  Product Manager, me as Design Lead, a branding Designer and Engineer.
+The team was small, it included the Product Owner,  Product Manager, me as Design Lead, and an Engineer.
 It was a distributed team, and we met several times a week to plan and give feedback, the final goal being a concise MVP that we could use to test the market.

-## It Begins
+![Brand Exercise](./brand-exercise.png)

 We did some branding exercises to figure out the tone of the company, so when we brought information to potential users, we were already somewhat fixed in our brand voice.

-![Brand Exercise](./brand-exercise.png)
+![Value Prop](./value-prop.jpg)
 We also created some value props, and how our users might be served by them.

-![Value Prop](./value-prop.jpg)

 ## Being Remote & Being Lean
 It was important to utilize tools, no matter how low tech or ugly to make sure we were working collaboratively on this project.
 Being the sprint leader, we needed a way of not being afraid to share ideas, but then also having an anonymous way of voting on these ideas.
-We too advantage of Ideaz Board to both brainstorm and then vote:
+We took advantage of Ideaz Board to both brainstorm and then vote:

 ![Ideaz 1](./ideaz1.png)